MenschMachine/pdfdancer/README.md

 </div>

+**Edit text in any real-world PDF.
+Even ones you didn’t create.**

 **"I can finally edit PDFs like I edit JSON."**

 Point at the paragraph you need, replace text, tweak fonts, modify vectors.
-Works on PDFs you didn't create.
 No templates, no overlays, no graphic designers in the loop.

+PDFDancer treats PDFs like a real document format, not a printer target:

+- Paragraphs and lines instead of glyph soup, so edits stay reflow-safe.
+- A selector DSL shared across SDKs for text, fonts, regions, and semantic IDs.
+- Direct access to vectors, images, and Form XObjects in code.
+- Forms as first-class APIs for automation and audits.
+- ML-driven font intelligence for missing or embedded fonts.

 This repo is the developer landing page for the PDFDancer ecosystem.